probmods/probmods2/chapters/hierarchical-models.md

 {bag: 'bag3', draw: 'red'}, {bag: 'bag3', draw: 'green'}, {bag: 'bag3', draw: 'blue'}, {bag: 'bag3', draw: 'blue'}, {bag: 'bag3', draw: 'black'}, {bag: 'bag3', draw: 'green'}, {bag: 'bag4', draw: 'orange'}]

+///fold:
+var colors = ['black', 'blue', 'green', 'orange', 'red'];

+var predictives = Infer({method: 'MCMC', samples: 30000}, function(){
+  // the global prototype mixture: var phi = dirichlet(ones([colors.length, 1]))
+  // regularity parameters: how strongly we expect the global prototype to project
+  // (ie. determine the local prototypes): var alpha = gamma(2,2) var prototype = T.mul(phi, alpha)

+  var makeBag = mem(function(bag){
+    var colorProbs = dirichlet(prototype)
+    return Categorical({vs: colors, ps: colorProbs}) })

+  var obsFn = function(datum){
+    observe(makeBag(datum.bag), datum.draw)
+  }

+  mapData({data: observedData}, obsFn)

+  return {bag1: sample(makeBag('bag1')), bag2: sample(makeBag('bag2')),
+          bag3: sample(makeBag('bag3')), bag4: sample(makeBag('bag4')),
+          bagN: sample(makeBag('bagN')),
+          alpha: alpha}
+})
+///

+viz.marginals(predictives)
 ~~~~

 Intuitively, the observations for bags one, two and three should now suggest a very different overhypothesis: that marble color, instead of being homogeneous within bags but variable across bags, is instead variable within bags to about the same degree that it varies in the population as a whole.
 We can see this inference represented via two coupled effects.
 First, the inferred value of `alpha` is now significantly *greater* than 1, asserting that the population distribution as a whole, `phi`, now exerts a strong constraint on what any individual bag looks like.
-Second, for a new `'bag4` which has been observed only once, with a single orange marble, that draw is now no longer very influential on the color distribution we expect to see from that bag; the broad distribution in `phi` exerts a much stronger influence than the single observation.
+Second, for a new `'bag4'` which has been observed only once, with a single orange marble, that draw is now no longer very influential on the color distribution we expect to see from that bag; the broad distribution in `phi` exerts a much stronger influence than the single observation.

 # Example: The Shape Bias